psycopg/psycopg/docs/connection.rst

 The `!AsyncConnection` class
 ----------------------------

-.. autoclass:: AsyncConnection
+.. autoclass:: AsyncConnection()

     This class implements a DBAPI-inspired interface, with all the blocking methods implemented as coroutines.
 Unless specified otherwise, non-blocking methods are shared with the `Connection` class.

-    The following methods have the same behaviour of the matching `!Connection` methods, but have an `async` interface.
+    The following methods have the same behaviour of the matching `!Connection` methods, but should be called using the `await` keyword.

     .. automethod:: connect
     .. automethod:: close

-        .. note:: you can use `!async with` to close the connection automatically when the block is exited, but be careful about the async quirkness: see :ref:`with-statement` for details.
+        .. note:: you can use ``async with`` to close the connection automatically when the block is exited, but be careful about the async quirkness: see :ref:`with-statement` for details.

     .. automethod:: cursor

-        .. note:: you can use `!async with` to close the cursor automatically when the block is exited, but be careful about the async quirkness: see :ref:`with-statement` for details.
+        .. note:: you can use ``async with`` to close the cursor automatically when the block is exited, but be careful about the async quirkness: see :ref:`with-statement` for details.